-Over 4,000 people are diagnosed with new cases of brain or central nervous system (CNS) cancer every year in the UK.
+Over 11,000 people are diagnosed with new cases of brain or central nervous system (CNS) cancer every year in the UK, and brain tumours have been defined as a cancer of unmet need.
 Glioblastomas are the most common and aggressive form of brain tumour in adults.
 Research at the CRUK Cambridge Centre is focused on understanding the different types of brain tumours that develop in both adults and children, finding the most effective ways of diagnosing brain tumours as early as possible, developing new treatments and monitoring how tumours are responding to treatment.

 The Centre is coordinating a number of clinical trials for adults and children with cancer of the brain or spinal cord.
 One of these trials is testing a new tool to help surgeons remove as much of brain tumour as possible and potentially improve the survival rates of patients.
 Patients with glioblastoma are given a drink, which makes the tumour cells glow pink under ultra-violet light.
 This allows the surgeon to distinguish tumour from normal brain allowing more tumour to be removed while improving patient safety.
 Discs with a drug that kills tumour cells are then implanted in the space left after the tumour has been removed, to target any tumour cells left behind.